A Personal Reflection on the Silence of God

 And yet…

-And yet, I nonetheless confess that God still feels like a mystery to me.
+And yet, God still feels like a mystery to me.
+I don’t know how to conceptualise Him, perceive Him, or even comprehend the Mind of God.
 How many times, noticing my own hypocrisy and inconsistencies, have I pleaded for God to strengthen and help me, and felt nothing?
 How many times have I felt the despair of loneliness, called out to God, and heard nothing?
-How many times have I been in anguish regarding the general moral ignorance sweeping the world, pleading that God would perform a wonder or sign to wake us all up, and again, nothing?
-It’s as if He is silent, and perhaps He is.
-I look out at the world, seeing all the suffering and pain, and cry out like the prophet Habakkuk, “O Lord, how long shall I cry, and You will not hear?
-Even cry out to you, ‘Violence!’ and You will not save.”
-(Hab.1:2).
+How many times have I been in anguish regarding the general moral ignorance sweeping the world, pleading that God would perform a wonder or sign to wake us all up, and again—nothing?

 Psalm 74 resonates with me: